The Hidden Dangers of Director Umbrella Structures

 Our unique experience puts us in a position to be in the best possible place to help, right from the start.

 Accounting Pro is Ireland’s premier contractor accounting service.
-We are here to help you, the busy contractor and/or company, with all your accounting and payroll needs.
+We are here to help the busy contractor and company, with all your accounting and payroll needs.
 We are both an umbrella company and umbrella corporation and we can create your limited company.
-We are on your side, always.
-To learn more about what we do please review https://accounting-pro.ie/ and contact us by email: email@example.com or phone us 01 592 1802.
-For the UK see Accounting-Pro UK.
-“The Hidden Dangers of Director Umbrella Structures” is an article written by Accounting-Pro Ireland for the benefit of everyone.
+We are experts in contractor pensions, contractor health insurance, illness and sick benefit for the self employed and contractor expenses.
+To learn more about what we do please review http://accounting-pro.ie/ and contact us by email: firstname.lastname@example.org or phone us (01) 582 5405. ”The Hidden Dangers of Director Umbrella Structures” is an article written by Accounting-Pro Ireland for the benefit of everyone.
 Feel free to share it but please give attribution on a CC BY-SA license.